USS Tarantula (SP-124)

-USS Tarantula (SP-124) was a patrol boat in the United States Navy.
+USS Tarantula (SP-124) was motor yacht that was converted into a United States Navy patrol boat.
 She was named after the tarantula.

-East Coast Assignment
+East Coast assignment

-Tarantula was built as a motor yacht in 1912 at Neponset, Massachusetts, by George Lawley and Son Corp.
-She was acquired by the U.S. Navy on 25 April 1917 from W. K. Vanderbilt of New York City.
-Assigned to section patrol in the 3rd Naval District during World War I, Tarantula operated along the coastal waters of Connecticut, New York, and New Jersey until October 1918.
+Tarantula was built as a motor yacht in 1912 at Neponset, Boston, by George Lawley & Son.
+She was acquired by the US Navy on 25 April 1917 from WK Vanderbilt of New York City.
+Assigned to section patrol in the 3rd Naval District in World War I, Tarantula patrolled coastal waters of Connecticut, New York, and New Jersey until October 1918.